Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes

+Further understanding of naked singularity formation in the Einstein-massless-scalar field was provided by Choptuik \cite{Choptuik93}.
+Though numerical simulations, he investigated various one-parameter families of initial data that result in either dispersal or collapse to a black hole, depending on the strength of incoming scalar-wave packets.
+Near the threshold of black hole formation, the black hole mass obeys a power-law scaling, and the spacetime always asymptotically approaches a universal solution that possesses discrete self-similarity.
+The finding indicates that the threshold solution corresponds to naked singularity formation \cite{Gundlach97,Martin03} that has a nature similar to Christodoulou's solution \cite{Wald97}.
+Since his work, similar behaviors, now called critical phenomena, have been reported in many other systems (see the recent review \cite{Gundlach07}), for instance, the Einstein-scalar field system with nontrivial self-interaction potentials (quadratic or double-well forms \cite{Brady97,Hawley00,Honda02}), and axisymmetric collapse of gravitational waves \cite{Abrahams93}.
+For more discussion of self-similarity in general relativity, see, e.g., \cite{Carr99,Carr05} and references therein.

 In parallel to advancement in 4 dimensions, string theory and brane-world models \cite{Maartens10} have greatly promoted the study of general relativity in higher dimensions.
-By entering dimensions higher than 4, novel topologies and horizon geometries can arise, generating a large variety of black objects \cite{Emparan08,Horowitz12}.
-Particularly on the dynamical aspect of the vacuum Einstein equations, Choptuik's type of critical phenomenon \cite{Choptuik93,Gundlach07} was discovered in collapse of 5-dimensional gravitational waves via numerical simulation \cite{Bizon05}.
-The spacetime has the symmetry of deformed 3-spheres (Bianchi IX) so that Birkhoff's theorem can be evaded.
-At the threshold of black hole formation, the critical evolution is expected to give rise to a naked singularity.
-Also in 5 dimensions, the Gregory-Laflamme instability \cite{Gregory93} of black strings has been shown numerically to result in naked singularities through a process of self-similar cascading \cite{Lehner10}.
-Clearly, higher-dimensional spacetimes allow more possibilities that cosmic censorship could be challenged.
+By entering dimensions higher than 4, novel topologies and horizon geometries can arise, easily evading Birkhoff's theorem and permitting a large variety of black objects \cite{Emparan08,Horowitz12}.
+Particularly on the dynamical aspect of the vacuum Einstein equations, critical phenomenon \cite{Choptuik93,Gundlach07} was reported in the collapse of 5-dimensional gravitational waves (Bianchi IX) through numerical calculation \cite{Bizon05}.
+At the threshold of black hole formation, the critical evolution is expected (yet to be demonstrated) to develop a naked singularity.
+Again in 5 dimensions, numerical simulations of thin black strings and black rings that are subject to the Gregory-Laflamme instability \cite{Gregory93} have also indicated formation of naked singularities in the final stage of a self-similar cascade \cite{Figueras16,Lehner10}.
+Moreover in 6 dimensions and by numerical methods, axisymmetric ultraspinning Myers-Perry black holes have been shown to evolve into naked singularities \cite{Figueras17}.
+Clearly, higher-dimensional spacetimes allow more possibilities that weak cosmic censorship can be challenged.